Quantum games and synchronicity: Games on quantum graphs

+A converse result to the above theorem would follow from a hypothetical converse to Theorem \ref{thm:hom_to_perf_qt_corr}.
+At least in the deterministic case, we do have a converse, as follows.

+Note that in the following, a classical isomorphism between quantum graphs means a quantum isomorphism, as per \cite{MRV}, over $\bb C$.

+\begin{thm} Let $P$ be a perfect bicorrelation for $\lambda_{G\to H}$ given by a deterministic bistrategy.
+Then the bistrategy is of the form $E\otimes E$ where $E:X\to A$ is a classical isomorphism from $G$ to $H$. \end{thm}

+\begin{proof} Given a deterministic bistrategy $E\otimes F$ realizing a perfect bicorrelation $P$ for the quantum graph isomorphism game, we can apply Theorem \ref{thm:perf_det_to_hom} in both directions, as follows.
+We know, by Proposition \ref{prop:perf_product}, that the bicorrelation $P$ is perfect for both $\lambda_{G\to H}$ and $\lambda_{H\to G}^\dagger$.
+By Theorem \ref{thm:perf_det_to_hom}, $F = E$ and $E$ is a homomorphism $G\to H$.
+We can also conclude that $P^\dagger$ is a perfect correlation for $\lambda_{H\to G}$, so again by Theorem \ref{thm:perf_det_to_hom}, $E^\dagger$ is a homomorphism $H\to G$.

-So we have that $\varphi$ intertwines $P_G$ and $P_H$.
-Also, we know by bisynchronicity of $\varphi$, that it is given by two copies of a quantum function $E:G\to_{\cl K} H$.
-Because $\varphi$ is a bistrategy, we have that $E$ is a quantum bijection satisfying \ctikzfig{qgraph\_iso} Applying a counit on the top left and a unit on the bottom right, we get \ctikzfig{qgraph\_iso1} so $E$ is a quantum graph isomorphism from $G$ to $H$. \end{enumerate} \end{proof}
+But then, by combining these two homomorphism equations (and taking the dagger of the second one), we get that $E$ is a quantum bijection (over $\bb C$) satisfying \ctikzfig{qgraph\_det\_iso} Applying a counit on the top left and a unit on the bottom right, we get \ctikzfig{qgraph\_det\_iso1} so $E$ is a classical isomorphism from $G$ to $H$.